NOC Tools and Software in 2024: An Operational Perspective

 Senior Solutions Engineer, INOCBen has worked at INOC for 13 years and is currently a senior solutions engineer.
 Before this, he worked in the onboarding team leading client onboarding projects over various technologies and verticals.
 Before INOC, he worked in the service provider space supporting customers and developing IT solutions to bring new products to market.
 Ben holds a bachelor's degree from Herzing University in information technology, focusing on CNST.

-The Network Operations Center (NOC) is a critical element in detecting, isolating, and resolving network, IT, and cloud infrastructure faults that inevitably happen due to operational realities, and can potentially result in expensive downtime.
+The Network Operations Center (NOC) is critical in detecting, isolating, and resolving network, application, and cloud infrastructure faults that inevitably occur due to operational realities and can potentially result in expensive downtime.

-As IT infrastructures continue to evolve rapidly, the NOC must keep up with a robust toolset to handle new and old technologies and changing operational requirements.
+As IT infrastructures continue to evolve, the NOC must keep up with a robust toolset to handle new and old technologies and changing operational requirements.

 In addition to the tools that have been a mainstay of the NOC for years, IT organizations are looking at a new breed of technologies that bring machine learning and automation into the NOC to better handle workloads and re-focus staff on revenue-generating projects rather than reactive support tasks.

-But choosing the right tools for a NOC isn’t an easy process, especially for enterprises, communications service providers, and OEMs with large networks, IT, and cloud environments.
-The price tags are high.
-The stakes are high.
-Blindspots are everywhere, and the list of questions can seem endless.
+But choosing the right tools for a NOC isn’t easy, especially for enterprises, communications service providers, and OEMs with large network environments.
+The price tags are high, the stakes are high, blindspots are everywhere, and the list of questions can seem endless.

 • “What functionality is operationally important to us?”